 I’m excited to announce that I’ll be teaming up with fellow Tableau Social Ambassador Mark Bradbourne this month!

 He is a co-leader and regular speaker at the Cleveland TUG, founder of Mentoring Meetup (a site which helps to match mentors with mentees), regular participant in community projects such as #MakeoverMonday and blogger at SonsofHierarchies.com.

 When is the submission deadline?

-The deadline for submissions is midnight PST on Sunday 9th June 2019.
+The deadline for submissions has been extended until midnight PST on Wednesday 12th June 2019.
 Feedback will be provided (to those who request it) by Mark and I in mid-June.

 Thanks for reading and I look forward to seeing your entry!